MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Remove-MpPreference.md

 ```

 ### -ControlledFolderAccessProtectedFolders
-Specifies additional folders to protect.
+Specifies more folders to protect.

 ```yaml
 Type: String[]